+607-5610384/5610361 (Postgraduate Office) pgfs@utm.my

 Basic conditions of entry is referring to the Assessment Guidelines in 1998 Entry Pind.
 1/2013.

-Faculty Requirement:
+Faculty Requirements:

 Bachelor of Science (Chemistry, Industrial Chemistry, Forensic Science, Applied Science, Health Science or related courses) with CPA ≥ 3.0 from any institution of higher learning recognized by the Senate OR